SFEley/crunch/README.markdown

 If running a hundred documents ahead isn't enough (perhaps because your code's too fast) you can set a higher integer value for the **:lookahead** option on query creation.
 A value of 2 would try to stay _two_ batches ahead of your data access, et cetera.
 Low values will help limit memory usage when combined with no or weak retention (see below), as Crunch will only need to reserve memory for a few hundred records at a time.

 The **:lookahead** option also accepts two special non-integer values.
 The _:none_ value disables advance retrieval; no batch will be requested until there is an access attempt on one of its documents.
-This usually means more waiting, but may reduce network traffic in cases where you might not need the right at all.
+This usually means more waiting, but may reduce network traffic if you aren't even sure you'll need the data.

-The _:all_ value is a 'greedy' lookahead -- it will request and store all documents from the result set as quickly as it can, regardless of when and whether any documents are looked at.
-This minimizes synchronous waiting, but can also cause massive memory allocations if the result set is unreasonably large.
-(For standard 1.8 or 1.9 Ruby interpreters this may also mean frequent garbage collection hang times.)
+The _:all_ value is a 'greedy' lookahead -- it will request and store all documents from the result set as quickly as it can, regardless of data access.
+This minimizes synchronous waiting, but can also cause massive memory allocations and freeze-ups if the result set is unreasonably large.

 #### Retention ####